axieinfinity/ronin-documentation/docs/node-operators/testnet/bridge.md

----
-description: Set up a bridge operator node on testnet.
----

 # Run a bridge operator node
-This page describes how to set up and run a bridge operator node on testnet.
+Set up and run a bridge operator node on the Saigon testnet.

 ## Prerequisites
 * Ronin RPC (remote procedure call) URL to listen for events from Ronin chain and send events to Ronin chain.